 |Temperature||73 to 82 F (23 to 28 C)|

 Origin and Distribution

 The harlequin rasbora is a native of Malaysia, Singapore, Sumatra, and southern Thailand.
-It inhabits streams and waters that are characterized principally by low mineral content, high concentrations of dissolved humic acids, which is typical of water found flowing through peat swamp forests.
+It inhabits streams and waters that are characterized principally by the low mineral content and high concentrations of dissolved humic acids, which is typical of water found flowing through peat swamp forests.
 The waterlogged soils of these forests inhibit the complete decay of leaf litter and result in the formation of peat, which leaches humic acids.
 These conditions resemble those found on in the blackwater habitats of South America.

 Colors and Markings

 Of the more than five dozen species of rasbora, the harlequin is arguably the most popular of them all.
-Often referred to as a red rasbora, the body is a reddish copper color which is accented by a striking black wedge covering the rear half of the body, like a characteristic black "pork chop" shaped patch.
+Often referred to as a red rasbora, the body is a reddish-copper color that is accented by a striking black wedge covering the rear half of the body, like a characteristic black "pork chop" shaped patch.
 The distinguishing triangular patch begins near the dorsal fin and comes to a point near the base of the caudal fin.
 These species look a lot like Rasbora espei and R. hengeli.

-The harlequin rasbora is a shoaling fish, it should be kept in schools of 8 to 10 individuals.
+The harlequin rasbora is a shoaling fish, it should be kept in schools of eight to 10 individuals.
 Since the fish is rather peaceful, it makes a good community fish.
 Schools of larger numbers make for a beautiful display.